Working with Robots[Posted 12.3.18]

 This research shows how confirmation bias and the visual manipulation of social media affect people’s belief in the stories presented through those media and, in turn, influences their behavior in sharing real – and fake – news.

-You can read more about Alan Dennis’ studies in these recent articles:
+You can read more about Alan Dennis’ research in these articles:

 Dennis, A. (2018).
 Fake news on social media: People believe what they want to believe when it makes no sense at all.
 Manuscript under review.